9802HEMENSAN/ChatBot/chatbot-flask-backend/README.md

 # Chatbot Deployment with Flask and JavaScript

-### **Chatbot Assistance**

-**Purpose**: To provide round-the-clock customer service that can efficiently handle common queries and issues, improving customer satisfaction and freeing up staff for more complex tasks.

-**Requirements**:

-- An AI-based text chatbot integrated into the web application.
-- Pre-programmed responses for common customer queries like "What is your operation hours?", "What is the status of my order?", etc.
-- User-friendly interface for customers to interact with the chatbot.

-**Metrics for success**: Decrease in basic customer inquiries handled by human staff and positive user feedback about the chatbot.

 - Serve only the Flask prediction API.
 The used html and javascript files can be included in any Frontend application (with only a slight modification) and can run completely separate from the Flask App then.

 ## Initial Setup: